jaydeanmartin/sysmlv2/README.md

 To get to the notebook server point the browser to localhost:8888/lab The first time you go to this page it will ask for a "token" enter "sysmlv2"

-I would recommend always hitting localhost::9000/data and then localhost:9000/docs/ before trying to publish a notebook to make sure things are running properly. localhost:9000/docs/ brings up the swagger page to show the currently implemented REST API Services.
+I would recommend always hitting localhost::9000/data and then localhost:9000/docs/ before trying to publish a notebook to make sure things are running properly. localhost:9000/docs/ brings up the swagger/OpenAPI page to show the currently implemented REST API Services.